thomased/thomased.github.io/opportunities.md

 <img src="{{ site.baseurl }}/assets/triplet.jpg">

-I am always happy to hear from students at all levels; from potential PhD's to undergraduate students looking for hands-on experience.
+I am always happy to hear from students at all levels; from potential PhD's to undergraduates looking for hands-on experience.
 I have projects available, or am open to any ideas that broadly align with the lab's [interests]({{ site.url }}/research).
 If you are motivated by questions over organisms, take a look at some [publications]({{ site.url }}/publications) and send me an email!

 Aside from the very occasional funded position, there are numerous routes to securing funding for honours, PhD's, and postdocs.
 A few are listed below, and I will gladly do all I can to help qualified applicants attain support.